 Courses and Classes

 There are many courses (half-day, whole day or weekend) and regular classes (weekly or monthly) on Early Dance, both in the U.K. and abroad.
 Details of these are listed in the Diary of Early Dance Events produced thrice yearly by the Early Dance Circle and obtainable from EDC Publications.
-General details are listed in Classes and Teachers and Groups.
+General details are listed in Classes and Teachers.